CONSTRUCTION ACCIDENTS

 • Paralysis or death.

-The following links go in to detail regarding general negligence and the labor law:
+The following web links go into more detail regarding the most significant New York labor laws:

-IF YOU OR A LOVED ONE HAS BEEN INJURED IN A CONSTRUCTION ACCIDENT,
+HAVE YOU OR A LOVED ONE BEEN INJURED IN A CONSTRUCTION ACCIDENT?